syncfusion-content/xamarin-docs/Xamarin/SfDigitalGauge/Display-Special-Characters.md

 documentation: ug
 ---

-# Setting Displaying Text
+# Display Special Characters

-The Digital Characters in the SfDigitalGauge is viewed in different types of segments.
-These digital characters are set to the SfDigitalGauge through the `Value` property of type string.
+The special characters in the SfDigitalGauge is viewed in different types of segments.
+These special characters are set to the SfDigitalGauge through the `Value` property of type string.

 {% tabs %}